Rondônia, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be sure to get the necessary type.
-A lot of adapters for sale now are simply plugs and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and N. Make sure to get the correct type.
+The majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most locations.
+This one is sufficent for most areas.

 February